 It also helps to put fresh drumheads from Evans, Aquarian, or Remo on most of them.
 Drum brands often keep costs down by providing lower-quality stock drumheads.
 While these work relatively well, they don’t allow these kits to achieve their highest-quality tones.

 You’d be surprised at how much of a difference a set of high-quality drumheads will make compared to the stock ones.
 So, just keep that in mind when you’re budgeting for a set.

 Why Upgrade to an Intermediate Drum Set?

 There comes a time in every musician’s journey when he has made full use of his entry-level drum set.
 Maybe you feel limited creatively, or are unhappy with the sound of your drums.
 When the time is right, it is certainly wise to make the decision to upgrade.

 Buying new musical equipment is very exciting.
 It provides the framework for capitalizing further on your passion for playing the drums.

 Playing great sounding equipment will, in turn, allow you to feel like you are performing better and this will increase your overall satisfaction.

 Owning quality musical equipment also provides a real sense of ownership, and the responsibility of owning, maintaining, and caring for musical equipment is both a valuable lesson and very rewarding.

 All of the drum sets in this product guide are sold as “Shell Packs”.
-This means that all you receive is the drums, and all the shell packs included in this list include:
+This means that all you receive is the drums, and most of the shell packs included in this list include:

 - 1 Snare Drum